Sigma-2 receptor: Ligands

 Ligands of the sigma-2 receptor are exogenous and internalized by endocytosis, and can act as either agonists or antagonists.
 They can typically be classified into four groups, which are structurally related.
 It is not entirely understood how binding to the sigma-2 receptor occurs.
 Proposed models commonly include one small and one bulky hydrophobic pocket, electrostatic hydrogen interactions, and less commonly a third hydrophobic pocket.

 A study of the four groups has revealed that a basic nitrogen and at least one hydrophobic moiety is needed to bind a sigma-2 receptor.
 In addition, there are molecular characteristics that increase the selectivity for sigma-2 receptors, which include bulky hydrophobic regions, nitrogen-carboxylic interaction, and additional basic nitrogens.

 Since its discovery in 1990, the sigma-2 receptor has been considered an orphan receptor; however, in 2021 20S-hydroxycholesterol was identified as the putative endogenous ligand.

+Another ligand is Lu 29-252.

 Diagnostic use

-Sigma-2 receptors are highly expressed breast, ovarian, lung cancers, brain, bladder, colon cancers, and melanoma.
+Sigma-2 receptors are highly expressed in breast, ovarian, lung cancers, brain, bladder, colon cancers, and melanoma.
 This novelty makes them a valuable biomarker for identifying cancerous tissues.
 Furthermore, studies have shown that they are more highly expressed in malignant tumors than dormant tumors.

 Exogenous sigma-2 receptor ligands have been altered to be neuronal-tracers, used to map cells and their connections.
 These tracers have high selectivity and affinity for sigma-2 receptors, and high lipophilicity, making them ideal for usage in the brain.
 Because sigma-2 receptors are highly expressed in tumor cells and are part of the cell proliferation mechanism, PET scans using sigma-2 targeted tracers can reveal if a tumor is proliferating and what its growth rate is.

 Therapeutic use

+Neurodegenerative and Neuro-ophthalmic Diseases

+The sigma-2 receptor is expressed in brain and retinal cells where it regulates key pathways involved in age-related diseases such as Alzheimer's disease and synucleinopathies such as Parkinson's disease and dementia with Lewy bodies, as well as dry age-related macular degeneration (dry AMD).
+The normal activity of processes regulated by sigma-2, such as protein trafficking and autophagy, is impaired by cellular stresses such as oxidative stress and the build-up of amyloid-β and α-synuclein oligomers.
+Studies support that sigma-2 modulators can rescue biological processes that are impaired in neurodegenerative diseases.

+In vitro studies of experimental sigma-2 receptor modulators demonstrated an ability to prevent the binding of amyloid-β oligomers to neurons and also to displace bound amyloid-β oligomers from neuronal receptors.
+In addition, transgenic mice treated sigma-2 receptor modulators performed significantly better in the Morris water maze task than did vehicle-treated mice.
+Taken together, these studies suggest that sigma-2 receptor modulation may be a viable approach for treating certain neurodegenerative diseases of the CNS and retina.